Advanced and General Reading and Language Arts

 - All materials found on the 6th grade supply list

-Week 1-2- A Long Walk to Water by Linda Sue Park: This was the required summer read.
+Week 1-2- This will be the required summer read.
 We will be completing activities that allow for discussion on the main events of the novel.

 Week 3-11- Hatchet by Gary Paulsen: Students read literary and informational texts to understand how positive thinking, slowing down to think clearly, problem solving, and constant vigilance support survival in the face of grave danger and overwhelming odds.
 Students express their understanding of characters in literature by analyzing the struggle of man versus nature and the life lessons we can learn from others’ survival situations.

 Week 12- 20- The Witch of Blackbird Pond by Elizabeth George Speare: Students read literary and informational texts to understand the influence of family expectations and religious values on the development of one’s personal identity.
 Students express their understanding of how informational texts in coordination with literary texts enhance their comprehension of time periods and the theme and setting of the novel.

 Week 21-29- Out of the Dust by Karen Hesse: Students read literary and informational texts to understand how people respond to adversity, the lessons that can be learned from hardship and failure, and what happens when we take good fortune for granted.
 Students express their understanding of the social and environmental issues farmers faced in the 1930s, noting how reading literary and informational texts enhances their understanding of the topic.

 Week 30- 36 Steve Jobs Commencement Speech: Students read literary and informational texts about the role of failure in success.
 Students understand that success takes hard work, deliberate practice, and the ability to learn from failures and persevere.
 They express their understanding by exploring how an author’s word choice, use of evidence, and selected organization reflect a text’s purpose and then by writing their own personal narrative based on the models.